zulip/zulip/templates/zerver/help/include/how-to-invite-users-to-join.md

 {tab|require-invitations}

 1. Configure [allowed authentication methods](/help/configure-authentication-methods).
 By default, Zulip allows logging in via email/password as well as various social authentication providers like Google, GitHub, GitLab, and Apple.
+Users can [log in with any allowed authentication method][logging-in], regardless of how they signed up.

 2. [Invite users](/help/invite-new-users) by [sending out an email or sharing a reusable invite